 - The first step is to compare opening balances of both the bank column of the cash book as well as bank statement; these could be different due to un-credited or un-presented cheques from a previous period.

-- Now, compare credit side of the bank statement with debit side of the bank column of cash book and debit side of the bank statement with the credit side of the bank column of the cash book.
+- Now, compare the credit side of the bank statement with the debit side of the bank column of the cash book and the debit side of the bank statement with the credit side of the bank column of the cash book.
 Place a tick against all the items appearing in both the records.

-- Analyze the entries both in the bank column of the cash book as well as pass book and look for entries which have been missed to be posted in the bank column of the cash book.
+- Analyze the entries both in the bank column of the cash book as well as the passbook and look for entries that have been missed to be posted in the bank column of the cash book.
 Make a list of such entries and make the necessary adjustments in the cash book.

-- Correct if any mistakes or errors appear in cash book.
+- Correct if any mistakes or errors appear in the cash book.

-- Calculate the corrected and revised balance of cash book’s bank column.
+- Calculate the corrected and revised balance of the cash book’s bank column.

-- Now, start bank reconciliation statement with updated cash book balance.
+- Now, start the bank reconciliation statement with an updated cash book balance.